Mullingar: Greyhound racing

-When programmed, greyhound track racing occurs upon the Lynn Greyhound track on Thursday and Saturday evenings.
+Mullingar Greyhound Stadium is located at Ballinderry, in the south of the town.
+Greyhound racing occurs on Saturday from 7:50pm.
 The track featured on the BBC "Three Men Go to Ireland" show where Dara Ó Briain's dog Snip Nua raced.

 Golf

+Mullingar Golf Club (originally known as Westmeath Golf Club) was founded in 1894.
+It has been situated at Belvedere House and Gardens since 1937.

-Mullingar Golf Club was created in 1953, and hosts an annual competition, the Mullingar Scratch Cup, every August.
+The club hosts an annual competition, the Mullingar Scratch Cup, every August.
 This competition has been won by Des Smyth, Pádraig Harrington, Darren Clarke, and Paul McGinley.
 The 2006 winner was Rory McIlroy.

 Boxing

 Two-time Olympian boxer John Joe Nevin is from Mullingar.
 He won a silver medal in the bantamweight competition at the 2012 Summer Olympics.

 Hockey

-Mullingar Hockey Club is based in Loreto College and was formed in 1979.
-The club has two men's teams, one lady's team and an underage section.
+Mullingar Hockey Club is based in Loreto College.
+The women's club was founded in 1978 and the men's club was founded in 1983.
+The club has two men's teams and one women's team.

 Other sports

-Mullingar rugby football club is located in Cullionbeg.
-It reached the Towns Cup final in 1989.
+Mullingar Rugby Club was founded in 1924.
+It won the Towns Cup final in 1954 and 1956.

-In basketball, the Mullingar Monarchs club (formed in 2001) and Mullingar Dragons (formed in 2007) are local teams.
-The latter plays in the North-Eastern Basketball League.
+The Mullingar Dragons is a local basketball team.
+The team competed in the North-Eastern Basketball League in 2009.

 The Westmeath Minotaurs American football club (formed in 2011) plays their games at the Mullingar Rugby Club.
 They compete as a member of American Football Ireland.

 Mullingar Equestrian Centre, outside the town, hosts competitions and offers lessons.
 Other schools in the area include Ladestown House Riding Stables and Catherinestown Riding School.
 Studs include Tally Ho Stud, Cleaboy Stud, and Charlestown Stud.

 Other sports clubs in the area include the Midland Tigers Australian Rules Football team, Lakeside Wheelers Mullingar Cycling club (which is affiliated to Cycling Ireland), and the Mullingar Harbour Canoe Polo Club (based on the Royal Canal).